exactly-once/workshop/model-checking/README.md

         end if;
     end with;
 ```
- * Parse and model check the specification.
+ * Parse and model-check the specification.

  HINT: do we need `If ~\E chg \in db: ...` check in the message sending step?

 ## Exercise 6

 Let's make the model a bit bigger
- * Change model allow for 4 failures.
+ * Change model to allow for up to 4 failures.
  * Parse and check the specification.

-## Exercise 6
+## Exercise 7

-Let's talk about what is not in the modell that makes.
+Let's talk about what is not in the model :).